hoodiehq/pouchdb-hoodie-sync/README.md

   // otherwise creates its own
   emitter: emitter,
   // optional ajax options for sync with remote db
+  // can also be a function.
+In that case the Function
+  // gets executed and result passed to all replications
   ajax: {
     headers: {
       authorization: 'Bearer token123'